origami-games/origami-games.github.io/_pages/installation.md

   nav: wiki
 ---

-**Important:** These maps use Minecraft 1.14 or higher.
+**Important:** These maps use Minecraft 1.14.3 or higher.
 You must play in the latest release.
+If you want a custom loading screen for resource-pack based maps, use [OptiFine](https://optifine.net/downloads).
 {: .notice--warning}

 ## **Artefact**